 Google created the App to create one-time passwords for every account.
 Experts are recommending this app for individuals who would want to keep their accounts secure.
 With the 2-factor authentication, also known as 2F authentication, Google users can also use any other form of authentication for their emails to prevent loss of data or hacking.
-Here are a few steps that will help you use the Google Authenticator on your Windows, 7, 8 and 10.
+Here are a few steps that will help you use the Google Authenticator for pc on your Windows, 7, 8 and 10.
 To benefit from the authenticator, you just need to follow the steps.

 First, what is 2-factor authentication?

 Two-factor authentication, commonly known as 2FA allows you to add second-factor security to the voice commands.
 That allows you to enhance the security for some actions like turning off the security camera or opening your doors.
 Google does not tie the 2-factor authentication to any device traits and you will, therefore, be able to decide when the Google assistant should issues challenges.

 A quick example, you can opt to issue challenges for the ON/OFF traits for the home security camera but not to issue the challenge for the ON/OFF trait for the light.
 Google Assistant also allows issuing challenges in particular situations for similar actions.
 Another example, you can set the Google Assistant to issue challenge requests to open the door if the NFC keyfob is not present and not to issue it if it is present.